-Hughes Hall began life in the 1880s with a history of pioneering in the provision of education to women teachers, and has welcomed male and female graduate students in a wide range of subjects for over fifty years.
+Hughes Hall began life in the 1880s with a history of pioneering in the provision of education to women teachers, and has welcomed graduate students of all genders in a wide range of subjects for over fifty years.
 Today, the College welcomes applications for mature undergraduate (over 21 years old) and postgraduate study in every subject offered by the University of Cambridge.
-The College is proud of the diversity of nationalities and academic subjects represented among the 500-550 men and women who now make up our student body covering all the degrees offered at Cambridge.
-An indication of the breadth and depth of the College’s main academic areas can be found in the summary of Fellows and their research interests on the Research and Study page.
+The College is proud of the diversity of nationalities and academic subjects represented among our 500-550 students covering all the degrees offered at Cambridge.
+An indication of the breadth and depth of the College’s main academic areas can be found in the Academic Life section of the website.

 Every student of the University must also be a member of one of the colleges.
 Degrees and other qualifications are administered and awarded by the University, but admission to a college is a requirement of enrolment in any course.
 Information on the process of selecting a college is available on the University’s Graduate Admissions College Membership page, and the process for those applying for undergraduate degrees is described on the University’s Undergraduate Study Applying page.
 (More information is also available in the menu to the left.)